PedroPLCode/StefanCryptoTradingBot/README.md

 ## Future Plans
 - Strategy Optimization: Enhancing strategies and trading logic.
 - Machine Learning: Incorporating machine learning to improve trade predictions and make the bot more adaptive.
 That's how [MariolaMLCryptoTradingUtils](https://github.com/PedroPLCode/MariolaMLCryptoTradingUtils) was just born.
 All my effort is now directed toward her development.
+- GPT Analysis Expansion: Continue improving the GPT-based analysis for more accurate signals, including better explanation generation and handling of edge cases.
+The integration of GPT enhances the bot’s decision-making by combining traditional technical indicators with AI-driven insights.

 ## Important!
 Familiarize yourself thoroughly with the source code.
 Understand its operation.
 Only then will you be able to customize and adjust scripts to your own needs, preferences, and requirements.
 Only then will you be able to use it correctly and avoid potential issues.
 Knowledge of the underlying code is essential for making informed decisions and ensuring the successful implementation of the bot for your specific use case.
 Make sure to review all components and dependencies before running the scripts.